Bayraktar Kızılelma: Airframe

 TCG Anadolu (L-400) amphibious assault ship (LHD and V/STOL aircraft carrier) of the Turkish Naval Forces, anchored at the Golden Horn in Istanbul.
-Baykar Kızılelma, developed as part of Project MIUS for the Turkish Navy and Turkish Air Force, is a jet-engined UCAV designed to operate on TCG Anadolu.
-Its maiden flight took place on December 14, 2022.
-TCG Anadolu was commissioned on April 10, 2023.
+Baykar Kızılelma, developed as part of Project MIUS for the Turkish Navy and Turkish Air Force, is a jet-engined uncrewed fighter designed to operate on TCG Anadolu.
+Its maiden flight took place on 14 December 2022.
+TCG Anadolu was commissioned on 10 April 2023.

 The Kızılelma is an uncrewed aircraft featuring a low-RCS supersonic airframe equipped with an AESA radar.
 The aircraft is powered by a turbofan engine fed by two air inlets.
 Yaw control is achieved with two vertical stabilizers.
 The aircraft has coupled-canard controls for increased maneuverability or better controlling the main wing airflow.
 Internal compartments will allow the aircraft to operate in contested environments while sustaining low observability.

 The aerodynamic controls feature canards-delta configuration, previously seen on certain stealth aircraft such as the Chengdu J-20 and the AVIC Dark Sword.
 The canards offer a trade-off between relatively less stealth but great maneuverability.
 Some control measures could be implemented to reduce its impact on radar signature.

 The Kızılelma has a maximum takeoff weight (MTOW) of 6000 kg, with 1,500 kg of weight available for the payload.
-According to data shared by the company, the Kızılelma will have an operational altitude of 35000 ft.
+According to data shared by the company, the Kızılelma will have an operational altitude of 25000 ft.

 The production prototype incorporates an AESA radar, likely the MURAD-200A, for improved situational awareness.
 It also features provisions for defensive and survivability suites such as Aselsan's KARAT-100 Infra-Red Search and Track (IRST), TOYGUN-100 Electro-Optical Tracking System, a Distributed Aperture System (DAS), and an IRIS Missile Approach Warning System (MAWS).

 The aircraft is designed in a way that makes it capable to takeoff and land on an amphibious assault ship, such as the TCG Anadolu, without any need for a catapult system.